 3. Are you feeding less than the recommended amount of compound feed?

 Compound feeds (as well as some fibres and mashes) already contain added vitamins and minerals so if you are feeding recommended amount, there is no need to feed a balancer on top.
 However, many horses and ponies maintain weight easily on less than their recommended ration of feed and as a result, are likely to need a top up of vitamins and minerals.
-A good rule of thumb is to feed half the recommended amount of balancer if feeding half the recommended amount of compound feed, but our nutritionists are on hand if you would like more specific advice.
+A good rule of thumb is to feed half the recommended amount of balancer if feeding half the recommended amount of compound feed, but our nutrition advisors are on hand if you would like more specific advice.

 For more advice on feeding a balancer contact the SPILLERS Care-Line